big-datai/spark4kube/README.md

 #This is a kuberenetes docker image that runs spark and slaves on kube, each instance is a pod.
+#It can be used as spark stand alone cluster, on docker containers when they are running on host ips.

 ##Installation instractions:
 Download kube-deploy:
 1. git clone https://github.com/kubernetes/kube-deploy.git